Distributional Active Inference: A Rigorous Formulation of Active Inference

-Let $P_W(X,Y,S) \triangleq P_D(X|Y,S)P_0(Y,S)$ be the agent's world model with a prior belief over the latent embeddings $P_0(Y,S)$ and a decoding likelihood $P_D(X|Y,S)$.
+with a prior belief over the latent embeddings $P_0(Y,S)$ and a decoding likelihood $P_D(X|Y,S)$.
 Variable $Y$ represents actions and variable $S$ represents perceptions.
 The Evidence Lower Bound (ELBO) functional for observation $x$ and approximate posterior $P_Q(Y,S)$ follows from the standard machinery of variational inference

 Maximizing this functional with respect to $Q$ minimizes the Kullback-Leibler divergence $\mathrm{KL}(P_Q(Y,S)||P(Y,S|x))$, as this quantity equals the Jensen gap between $\log P(X)$ and $L(x,P_W,P_Q)$.
 AIF is defined as an extension of variational inference to control problems in which the transition kernel and the policy are jointly optimized with the same ELBO.
 AIF aims to solve ${P_Q := \arg \max_{\bar{P}_Q} L(x,P_{W},\bar{P}_Q)}$ with